-Sloppy Chinese Burgers is a tasty weeknight sandwich that comes to me by way of Bless This Food, a community cookbook compiled by the Little White Chapel Christian Church in Burbank, California.
-The recipe was submitted by one Carol L., who contributed dozens of other normally named recipes such as Dori’s Rigatoni and Noodle Chicken.
-Why she chose to give this recipe a name suitable for a dirty joke is anyone’s guess.
+Sloppy Chinese Burgers are tasty weeknight sandwiches that pair Chinese flavors with American burger condiments.
+This odd little recipe comes to me by way of Bless This Food, a community cookbook compiled by the Little White Chapel Christian Church in Burbank, California.
+The recipe was submitted by one Carol L., who contributed dozens of other recipes to the same cookbook.
+Her other recipes have normal names like Dori’s Rigatoni and Noodle Chicken.
+Sloppy Chinese Burgers sounds like the punchline to a dirty joke.
 Fortunately, it tastes better than it sounds.

 The recipe itself is a riff on Sloppy Joes with an Americanized Chinese flavor profile.
 (Chinese Sloppy Joes – how hard is that?)
 Instead of the usual tomato sauce and chili powder, Sloppy Chinese Burgers opt for a sweet and gingery stir fry sauce with an assortment of nominally Chinese vegetables.
-The end results bears a strong resemblance to any number of mid-1970s chow mein recipes, and might just as well be served over noodles as hamburger buns.
+The end results bears a strong resemblance to any number of mid-1970s chow mein recipes.
+You could just as easily serve it over noodles as hamburger buns.